The 3-Step keyword secret to ranking on Google's first page.

 If you know anything about me, you’ll know I’m a BIG fan of content repurposing.
 And if you know anything else, it’s that Pinterest is one of my fave ways to repurpose long form content to reach more people.

 So when Kayla Watkins, Pinterest marketing expert for fashion, beauty and lifestyle content creators, told me she has a trick for turning 1 blog post into 20 pins, you just know that I jumped at the chance to have her on the blog to spill her secrets.
-Ready to learn some Pinterest tricks of the trade.

 When it comes to creating content for your blog, we all know there is a lot that goes into it.
 From coming up with blog post topics to writing the actual thing to sourcing images and graphics to making sure it’s optimized…it’s a process.
 It’s an important process too, so you can’t really skip a lot of steps if you want the post to perform.
 When it comes to promoting that blog post on Pinterest, there are some ways to make it easier and quicker.